Newsweek: Allegations of sexism

-Former Alaska Governor and 2008 Republican vice presidential nominee Sarah Palin was featured on the cover of the November 23, 2009, issue of Newsweek, with the caption "How do you Solve a Problem Like Sarah?" featuring an image of Palin in athletic attire and posing.
-Palin herself, the Los Angeles Times and other commentators accused Newsweek of sexism for their choice of cover in the November 23, 2009 issue discussing Palin's book, Going Rogue: An American Life.
+On November 23, 2009, former Alaska governor and 2008 Republican vice presidential nominee Sarah Palin was featured on the cover of Newsweek, with the caption "How do you solve a problem Like Sarah?", and an image of Palin posing in athletic attire.
+Palin herself and other commentators accused Newsweek of sexism for their choice of cover for the issue, which discussed Palin's book, Going Rogue: An American Life.
 "It's sexist as hell," wrote Lisa Richardson for the Los Angeles Times.
 Taylor Marsh of The Huffington Post called it "the worst case of pictorial sexism aimed at political character assassination ever done by a traditional media outlet".
-David Brody of CBN News stated: "This cover should be insulting to women politicians."
+David Brody of CBN News stated, "This cover should be insulting to women politicians."
 The cover includes a photo of Palin used in the August 2009 issue of Runner's World.Clift, Eleanor.
 "Payback Time: Why Right-Wing Men Rush to Palin's Defense."
 Newsweek.
 Monday November 16, 2009.
 Retrieved January 27, 2010.
 The photographer may have breached his contract with Runner's World when he permitted its use in Newsweek, as Runner's World maintained certain rights to the photo until August 2010.
 It is uncertain, however, whether this particular use of the photo was prohibited.

-Minnesota Republican Congresswoman and presidential candidate Michele Bachmann was featured on the cover of Newsweek magazine in August 2011, dubbed "the Queen of Rage".
-The photo of her was perceived as unflattering, as it portrayed her with a wide eyed expression some said made her look "crazy".
+In August 2011, Minnesota Republican Congresswoman and presidential candidate Michele Bachmann was featured on the cover of Newsweek, with the caption "the Queen of Rage".
+The photo of her was perceived as unflattering, as it portrayed her with a wide-eyed expression that some said made her look "crazy".
 Conservative commentator Michelle Malkin called the depiction "sexist", and Sarah Palin denounced the publication.
-Newsweek defended the cover's depiction of her, saying its other photos of Bachmann showed similar intensity.
+Newsweek defended the cover's depiction of Bachmann, saying its other photos of her showed similar intensity.

+In June 2024, Newsweek published an opinion piece with the title "Taylor Swift Is Not a Good Role Model", which claimed that American singer-songwriter Taylor Swift was a bad role model for young girls due to being unmarried, childless and having been in multiple relationships.
+The article was condemned as sexist, including by tennis player Martina Navratilova.